DIY window box planters on a garden shed

 Let’s take a closer look.

-The small window box planter
+The small DIY window planter box

 The smaller window box planter offers such a welcoming look to the front of the garden shed!